WXYZ-TV: ABC-owned station

 The station first signed on the air on October 9, 1948, with 10 1/2 hours of programming as the second television station in both Detroit and Michigan, over a year behind WWJ-TV (channel 4, now WDIV-TV) and 15 days ahead of WJBK-TV (channel 2).
-Channel 7 was also the third of ABC's five original owned-and-operated television stations to sign on, after WABC-TV in New York City and WLS-TV in Chicago, and before KGO-TV in San Francisco and KABC-TV in Los Angeles.
+Channel 7 was also the third of ABC's five original owned-and-operated television stations to sign on, after WJZ-TV (now WABC-TV) in New York City and WENR-TV (now WLS-TV) in Chicago, and before KGO-TV in San Francisco and KECA-TV (now KABC-TV) in Los Angeles.
 WXYZ-TV was created out of ABC-owned radio station WXYZ (1270 AM), which produced the popular radio programs The Lone Ranger and The Green Hornet.
 WXYZ radio personality Dick Osgood was host of WXYZ-TV's inaugural broadcast.

 The television station originally broadcast from studios located in the Maccabees Building on Woodward Avenue in midtown Detroit, across from the Detroit Institute of Arts.
 In the 1950s, WXYZ-TV began producing a series of popular and innovative programs that featured many personalities from WXYZ radio.
 The station's success generated revenues large enough that it became instrumental in financially helping the then-struggling ABC network and other ABC ventures during the 1950s, including ABC-Paramount Records.
 In 1959, all of WXYZ's radio and television operations moved into new broadcast facilities at Broadcast House, at 20777 West Ten Mile Road in Southfield, where WXYZ's television operations remain.
 The facility was built on the site of a former farm and included three television production studios and its own free-standing broadcast tower with a single-person maintenance elevator.
 WXYZ began broadcasting network programs in color in 1962 and started broadcasting local programs and newscasts in color around 1964.

 By 1978, WXYZ-TV was the second most-dominant television station in the United States in terms of local viewership, no doubt attributable to ABC's prime-time ratings dominance and the continued success of Channel 7 Action News with lead news anchor Bill Bonds.
 In 1979, ABC named Jeanne Findlater as WXYZ-TV's general manager.
 She was the first woman to hold that title at a major market television station.
 WXYZ-TV was carried by the Cancom system from 1983 as the ABC station for Canadian cable television providers too distant to receive a border station's signal over-the-air, though later, Seattle station KOMO-TV was added to Cancom's offerings as a Pacific Time Zone alternative.